The 6 Essentials When Starting Your Business

 4. Start an email list

-I wrote a post about starting your newsletter that goes into detail about what to write about and the platforms out there and you can check that out here if you’re interested, but it’s important to know that when you’re building your list, you’re collecting people who are interested in hearing from you who are in your control.
+I wrote a post that goes into detail about how to get started with your newsletter, but it’s important to know that when you’re building your list, you’re collecting people who are interested in hearing from you who are in your control.

 When you collect email addresses, it’s the direct line between you and your potential customers.
 It’s not owned by Facebook, Instagram or Pinterest.